hiteshchoudhary/open-source-contribution/OPEN_SOURCE_CONTRIBUTIONS.md

 Open source contributions mean helping to make free software better.
 This includes:

-- Adding New Stuff: Making new things for the software.
+- Adding New Stuff: Making new things to the software.

 - Fixing Problems: Finding and fixing issues in the software.